niemasd/How-to-Teach-Online/teach_online/academic_integrity.md

 is shown as a black vertical line with colored dots.
 ```

-We wrote a suite of Python programs to perform all pairwise
+I wrote a suite of Python programs to perform all pairwise
 Red Count, Yellow Count, Green Count, and MESS calculations,
 calculate a best-fit [Exponential distribution](https://en.wikipedia.org/wiki/Exponential_distribution),
 plot the distributions,